Just Enough Cake: A Legacy Realized

 A Legacy Witnessed

-Before she passed, Wanda Taylor saw the first pages of Cakique’s story.
+Before her passing on May 25, 2025, Wanda Taylor saw the first pages of Cakique’s story.
 Stacy asked her what she thought.

 “I call Cakique a miracle because of how it happened.
 How it came about.
 Nobody planned it.
 It was God all the way.
 And I bless Him for it.
 I thank Him for blessing Stacy in such a mighty way because she knew nothing about baking up to this period.”